 —Luis J. Rodriguez, poet, novelist, journalist, and 2014 Los Angeles Poet Laureate; author of contemporary Chicano literature, notably Always Running; winner of the Carl Sandburg Literary Award; and cofounder of Tía Chucha Press

 “My father was in prison throughout my teens and I so often felt alone.
-I cannot imagine how different the experience might have been if I had a community like that offered by POPS the Club.
-I wish I could take this anthology and deliver it to my younger self, and with it all the solace, triumph, wisdom and truth found in its pages.
-But I need it now, too.
-These are the voices of the 2 million+ young people in this country with incarcerated parents, full of heartache, hope, insight and compassion, and we all should listen.”
+I cannot imagine how different the experience might have been if I’d had a community like that offered by POPS the Club.
+I wish I could take Dream Catchers and deliver it to my younger self, and with it all the solace, triumph, wisdom, and truth found in its pages.
+But I need it now too.
+These are the voices of the two million young people in this country with incarcerated parents—full of heartache, hope, insight, and compassion, and we all should listen.”

 “Nothing on earth tugs on my heartstrings more than kids being hurt, and I know how critical it is to listen to the kids who know all about injustice.
 The POPS the Club’s writers and artists represented in the POPS anthologies have much to teach anyone who is interested in social justice.
 Their stories, poetry, and artwork overflow with the experiences, wisdom, and insights of those whose lives have been touched by incarceration.
 They are not to be missed!”